Tropical storm shuts Manila schools, floods northern Philippine towns

+* Solid data points to robust Q1 GDP growth (Adds job vacancies survey, BGA trade association)

-MANILA All shipping was ordered to remain in harbor and some flights were canceled in the northern Philippines, while schools were closed in the capital, Manila, on Monday due to flooding and landslides from a tropical storm, disaster officials said.
+MANILA, July 6 All shipping was ordered to remain in harbour and some flights were cancelled in the northern Philippines, while schools were closed in the capital, Manila, on Monday due to flooding and landslides from a tropical storm, disaster officials said.

 Storm warnings were issued in at least 14 areas of the main Philippine island of Luzon as tropical storm Linfa moved slowly across the north of the Southeast Asian archipelago.
 It was carrying maximum wind gusts of 100 km per hour (60 mph).